-Jeanette McVicker Women's Studies Scholarship
+Jeanette McVicker Women's and Gender Studies Scholarship:

-Requirements for the Women’s Studies Scholarship
+Requirements for the Women’s and Gender Studies Scholarship:

 - Shows academic promise.
 (Suggested GPA of at least 3.0)